PACO-CPU/minimal-mistakes/_docs/013-build.md

 ### 1 RISCV-Toolchain

-The RISCV-Toolchain consists of the gcc compiler, binutils and the riscv-tests and these need to be installed into the `paco-env/riscv-tools` tools directory.
+The RISCV-Toolchain consists of the GCC compiler, binutils and the riscv-tests and these need to be installed into the `paco-env/riscv-tools` tools directory.

 To do so, go to the `riscv-tools-src` directory and run the build script.